Harlan Roulette: Plot

 Ava (Joelle Carter) visits Limehouse (Mykelti Williamson) at one of his barbecue parties.
 She and Limehouse then drive to a bridge to meet with Boyd (Walton Goggins) and his crew.
 Boyd tries to negotiate splitting Mags' money if he kills Dickie but Limehouse does not even confirm he has the money, mocking him for his failure of the marijuana business.
 Limehouse leaves and Boyd attacks Devil (Kevin Rankin) for failing to burn the marijuana.

 Raylan (Timothy Olyphant) receives a tip that may lead to Wade Messer (James LeGros).
 Wade tries to escape in a truck with the help of a colleague, J.T.
 (Mike Foy) but Raylan notices him from a roadblock.
 Wade and J.T. try to escape but the truck crashes.
 Raylan arrives at the truck but Wade escapes.
 In prison, Dickie (Jeremy Davies) is approached by a guard, Ash Murphy (Todd Stashwick), who heard his conversation with Boyd and is interested in Mags' money.
 Dickie denies knowledge but claims that if he was out of prison, he would help him.
 Murphy then tells him he will be released soon.

 Trooper Tom Bergen (Peter Murnik) tells Raylan that the truck was associated with the Dixie Mafia.
 He also tells him about a dealer involved in Oxy that hires drug addicts to steal.
 Wade flees to a pawn shop, meeting with the owner Glen Fogle (Pruitt Taylor Vince) and Wally Beckett (Eric Ladin).
 Beckett takes J.T. to the pawn shop, as Fogle suspects that he talked with the police.
 Seizing on J.T.'s drug addiction, he forces him to play Russian roulette in exchange for Oxy.
 J.T. survives twice, but he wets himself.
 He tries to kill Fogle with the gun but finds that he didn't put a bullet in the gun.
-Fogle then puts a bullet and kills J.T.
-Wade and Beckett are then ordered to bury his corpse.
+Fogle then puts in a bullet and kills J.T., after which Wade and Beckett are ordered to bury his corpse.